vinhub/mongodata/README.md

 6. Check OData endpoint by navigating to http://localhost:8088/zipsdb/$metadata in your favorite browser.

-7. Using IIS Manager, create a virtual directory "mongodataweb" pointing to the mongodata\web directory.

-8. Run the example app by navigating to: http://localhost/mongodataweb/index.htm.
+7. Run the example app by navigating to: http://localhost:8088/mongodataweb/index.htm.

-9. Enjoy!
+8. Enjoy!